Deltares/Koswat/koswat/strategies/README.md

     - available_measures (`list[Type[ReinforcementProfileProtocol]]`), which are the possible reinforcements that could be applied to the location.
     - strategy_location_input (`StrategyLocationInput`), the related input with available reinforcements and their costs related to this location-measure mapping.

+- `StrategyStepAssignment`, helps keep track of the different `StrategyLocationReinforcement.current_selected_measure` values done at each strategy.

 ## Available strategies